 FUT

-No need to shave the donor area.
+Another benefit: No need to shave the donor area.

 FUE

-- Relative discomfort following surgery can potentially be decreased.
+Relative discomfort following surgery can potentially be decreased.

 FUT vs FUE Comparison Chart

-| FUT | FUE | |
+| | FUT | FUE |

-| Donor Area & Scarring | Will leave a narrow linear scar on the back of the head. | micro-scars that look like little dots and usually not visible to the naked eye. |
+| Donor Area & Scarring | Will leave a narrow linear scar on the back of the head. | Micro-circular scars that look like little dots and generally not very visible to the eye as long as the head is not completely shaved. |

 | Survival Rate of Grafts | Extracted grafts are more robust and may survive better. | Extracted grafts may be thinner with a slightly lower survival rate. |

-| Number of Grafts & Density | Up to 4,000 grafts harvested in one session. | Up to 2,000 grafts harvested in one session. |
+| Number of Grafts & Density | Up to 4,000 grafts harvested in one session. | Generally up to 2,500 grafts harvested in one session. |

-| Healing | Slower recovery Swelling in transplantation area No need to shave the donor area Requires suture removal. | Faster recovery Swelling in transplantation area Requires the donor area to be shaved No suture removal. |
+| Healing | Slower recovery of the donor area.
+Swelling in transplantation area.
+No need to shave the donor area.
+Requires suture removal. | Faster recovery of the donor area.
+Swelling in transplantation area Requires the donor area to be shaved No suture removal. |

-| Cost | FUE is usually a bit more expensive than FUT. |
+| Cost | | FUE is usually a bit more expensive than FUT. |

 * Results may vary